To view your agenda you must be signed in

 - Which asset types/markets are the ones to watch for the greatest investment potential over the next 3-7+ years, particularly when factoring in the macro-economic outlook?
 Which offer greater downturn protections than others?

 John Mark Ramsey

 - What data should IBDs and RIAs request from sponsors and how often?

 - What can sponsors do to provide better quality data to their distributors?
 What steps can be taken to improve data quality standards overall?

 - What intermediary software is available for sponsors to provide better quality data to distributors for billing/recording purposes?

 - Arriving at Net Asset Values to report on customer statements

 - Best practices in 3rd party due diligence firms working together with sponsors and IBDs/RIAs

 - Best practices in sponsors and RIA/IBD due diligence officers working together

+This new addition to the program is open to ALL attendees.
 Attendees are highly encouraged to submit questions/topics in advance.
-Participation is strictly limited to qualified independent broker/dealer, registered reps, IARs and RIA attendees only.
-To register and to submit discussion points, please email firstname.lastname@example.org.
+Pre-registration is recommended.
+To register and to submit discussion points, please email email@example.com.